 As a counselor or psychologist, your job involves helping people to resolve problems.
 However, these two professions are different in several ways, including work duties, education, salary and job outlook.
 If you have decided that counseling or psychology may be the right field for you, continue reading to examine the differences between the two professions.
-Schools offering Psychology degrees can also be found in these popular choices.

 Differences in Work Duties for Counselors and Psychologists

 Counselors work with individuals, couples and families facing issues such as problems at work or school, substance abuse and mental illness.
 As a psychologist, you also work with students, individuals and families.
 Counselors and psychologists are both employed in the mental health field and may work alongside each other in the same office.

 In both professions, you help people to work through their issues and problems through discussions, work groups and other therapy methods.
 While counselors typically only provide therapy services, psychologists may have additional job duties and responsibilities.

 As a psychologist you attempt to assist individuals and families by observing behavior, applying theories and using therapies you feel will help.
 You may also perform research.
 In applied settings for corporations and businesses, you use psychological principles to develop employee training, marketing or company initiatives.